Franz-Olivier Giesbert

 Franz-Olivier Giesbert (born January 18, 1949) is an American-born French journalist, author, and television presenter.

+After serving as editor-in-chief of Le Nouvel Observateur (a French weekly newsmagazine), editorial director of Le Figaro (one of France's leading daily newspapers), and then director of Le Point (a major French right-wing weekly), he was editorial director of La Provence (a regional daily based in Marseille) from 2017 to 2021.
+A columnist for Le Point, he also sits on the editorial board of the prestigious Revue des Deux Mondes (a long-running French literary and cultural review).

 Early life

 Franz-Olivier Giesbert's American father was a painter and G.I. during D-Day, and his mother, a philosophy teacher, was from Normandy, France.
 After the Second World War, his parents went to live in Delaware in the United States, where he was born.
 At the age of nine, he discovered Ninety-Three by Victor Hugo in a library; he then avidly read all of Hugo's books and those of Honoré de Balzac.
 At nine, he decided to become a writer and began writing essays, pastiches, and novels.

+Franz-Olivier Giesbert grew up feeling entirely French and only discovered his American nationality by chance, around age thirty, while applying for a US visa at the consulate.
+After some hesitation, he accepted dual citizenship, reasoning that refusing it would have felt like a betrayal of his paternal ancestors.
+At home, his father insisted on speaking only French, despite a heavy American accent, and made a point of reading Céline and Proust in the original to refine his vocabulary.